 Ways to deal with a problem in the workplace

 #1 Citizens Advice Center

 Your nearest citizens advice centre will be able to best advise you on the seriousness of your problem.
 They may even be able to help with the mediation of the problem.
-Before you go see them it is helpful to take/prepare the following:
+The tips below were kindly provided by Glasgow Family Lawyers

 Your contract of employment from the company you are working for and logging the complaint against.

 And or a copy of the company in questions work policy, procedures and ethics